 Hardik Pandya in trouble!
-Mumbai Indians all-rounder to be booked for tweet on BR Ambedkar
+Court orders FIR against Mumbai Indians all-rounder over ‘tweet’ on BR Ambedkar

 Ace all-rounder Hardik Pandya is known for his flamboyance and outspoken nature.
-However, his latest outburst hasn’t gone well for the Baroda-based cricketer.
-As per reports, a special SC/ST court has issued directions to book the 24-year-old player for a comment on Dr BR Ambedkar.
+However, a purported Twitter post by the Baroda-based cricketer appears to have landed him in trouble.
+As per reports, a special SC/ST court has issued directions to book the 24-year-old player for a comment he allegedly made on Dr BR Ambedkar.
 The court on Wednesday directed the police to register a case against Hardik Pandya for a tweet posted on December 26.
 “Which Ambedkar ???
-The one who drafted a cross law and constitution or the one who spread the disease called reservation in the country,” the tweet read.
+The one who drafted a cross law and constitution or the one who spread the disease called reservation in the country,” the tweet allegedly read.

-The petitioner, DR Meghwal has claimed that the comment by Hardik Pandya has insulted Dr Ambedkar and has also hurt the sentiments of the people of his community.
+The petitioner, DR Meghwal has claimed that the comment by Hardik Pandya insults Dr Ambedkar and has also hurt the sentiments of the people of his community.
 He also added that the cricketer attempted to insult and disregard the Constitution and the architect of Constitution deliberately.

 “I learnt about Pandya’s comment through social media in January.
 It appeared quite derogatory for a figure like Ambedkar and was an attempt to spread hatred and create division in the society,” Meghwal, an advocate by profession, was quoted by saying by TOI.